AG6GR/w2pu_track/README.md

 Development History
 -----

 The original w2pu_track.py application was written by K1JT as a rotor control program for the W2PU station.
-During the fall of 2014, AG6GR worked on extending the program to allow satellite tracking.
+During the winter of 2015, AG6GR worked on extending the program to allow satellite tracking.
 In addition, AG6GR performed some restructuring of the original w2pu_track source code including the abstraction of serial communications with the station's rotor controllers into a dedicated Rotator class.

 The primary goals of this project included:
 <ul>